Dr Adrian Bowyer MBE BSc(Eng) PhD CEng CMath CITP ACGI MBCS FIMA FRSA

 In September 2017 I was inducted into the 3D Printing Hall of Fame.

-In the New Year's Honours List for 2019 Her Majesty the Queen kindly awarded me an MBE for services to 3D printing.
+In the New Year's Honours List for 2019 Her Majesty the Queen kindly awarded me an MBE for my work.

 I was born in London in 1952.
 I am married and have one daughter.